 - Once saved the Finish Date, Cessession Type, and Termination Notes values on the employee details screen will be updated.

 NOTE: An employee may be reinstated at any time prior to the completion of the termination wizard and the subsequent processing of their final payroll.
 However, after the final payroll has been processed the termination is irreversible (except via a payroll Roll Back).
-If there is a change of mind at this point, the employee may be duplicated from the employee form.
+If there is a change of mind at this point, the employee will need to be re-added into the system.

 Cessation Reason Codes